fortana-co/react-dropzone-uploader/README.md

 #### Adding To Default Classes
 If you want to merge your class names with RDU's default classes, use the `addClassNames` prop.
 Added class names work like `classNames`, except instead of overriding default classes they are added (concatenated) to them.

-You can use both `classNames` and `addClassNames` if you want to override some classes and add to others.
+You can use both `classNames` and `addClassNames` if you want to overwrite some classes and add to others.

 ### Component Injection API
-If no combination of props controlling styles and text achieves the look and feel you want, RDU provides a component injection API as an escape hatch.
+If no combination of props controlling styles and content achieves the look and feel you want, RDU provides a component injection API as an escape hatch.
 The `InputComponent`, `PreviewComponent`, `SubmitButtonComponent`, `LayoutComponent` props can each be used to override their corresponding default components.
 These components receive the props they need to react to the current state of the dropzone and its files (see the __Props Passed to Injected Components__ section below).

 `null`ing these props removes their corresponding components.

-The file input and submit button are simple, and it's usually easy to get the right look and feel with the __...Text__ and __classNames__ props.
-For the file preview, these props might not be enough, and in this case you can pass a custom `PreviewComponent`, which should be a React component.
+The file input and submit button are simple, and it's usually easy to get the right look and feel with the __...Content__ and __classNames__ props.
+For the file preview, these props might not be enough.
+In this case you can pass a custom `PreviewComponent`, which should be a React component.
 The custom component receives the same props that would have been passed to the default component.

-It's worth noting that `LayoutComponent` receives an `extra` prop, an object containing every callback and piece of state managed by the `Dropzone` itself.
+It's worth noting that `LayoutComponent` receives an `extra` prop, an object containing every callback and piece of state managed by `Dropzone`.
 Overriding this component is the ultimate escape hatch, but also unnecessary except in rare cases.

 ## Props